 Tulloch & Neville Sellwood (C. J. Bickley & Son)

-Tulloch was perhaps unlucky to go down to Sharply, in that famous 1961 Sydney Cup when he carried 9 st. 13lb and conceded 32lb to his younger rival.
+Tulloch was perhaps unlucky to go down to Sharply, in that famous 1961 Sydney Cup, worth £15,000, when he carried 9st.
+13lb and conceded 32lb to his two-year younger rival.
+56,000 people were at Randwick that day to see the great champion falter by three-quarters of a length.
 George Moore always blamed himself for that loss.
-Speaking at a luncheon at the Sydney Journalists’ Club following his retirement from the saddle in 1971, Moore regarded it as the worst ride of his career believing that he delayed too long in making his run.
+Speaking at a luncheon at the Sydney Journalists’ Club following his retirement from the saddle in 1971, Moore regarded it as the worst ride of his career believing that with the slow early pace, he delayed too long in making his run.
+As a rising seven-year-old, Tulloch now took time to grind into his races rather than accelerate in the manner of his younger days.
 The loss temporarily checked Tulloch from becoming the first horse to win £100,000 in stakes in Australia.
-The honour eventually fell to him when he ventured across to Adelaide’s Cheltenham racecourse to win the Pullman Stakes (1 ½ miles).
-He then completed his career at the Brisbane winter carnival by winning his last two races, the P.J.
-O’Shea Stakes and the Brisbane Cup, the latter with 9 st. 12lb and beating Sharply, his Sydney Cup conqueror, comfortably before fifty thousand people.
-Despite Smith’s pleas to the contrary, Len Haley confirmed the retirement of his great champion.
+Tulloch’s earnings for running second were £3,000, which left him short.

 Tulloch’s Farewell: Brisbane Cup (A .T.)